abumq/easyloggingpp/README.md

 * SIGSEGV
 * SIGINT

-Stacktraces are not printed by default, in order to do so define macro `ELPP_STACKTRACE_ON_CRASH`.
+Stacktraces are not printed by default, in order to do so define macro `ELPP_FEATURE_CRASH_LOG`.
 Remember, stack trace is only available for GCC compiler.

 > Default handler and stack trace uses `default` logger.